behrokh-dev/Donut-Breaker/README.md

 ## 🎮 How to Play

-- Move the paddle to bounce the ball.
+- Move the paddle to bounce the basket.
 - Break all the donut blocks.
-- Prevent the ball from falling.
+- Prevent the basket from falling.
 - Clear the board to win the game.
 - Try to achieve the highest score!